WHAT DO WE DO

 HOW DOES IT WORK

 The occurrence of gluten intolerance in the Finnish population has doubled in the past twenty years.
-According to researchers, gluten intolerance may often be symptom-free, and people may be unaware that they have the condition if their symptoms are mild or atypical....read more
+According to researchers, gluten intolerance may often…read more

-No child or young athlete should be subjected to genetic testing to spot sporting talent or boost performance, concludes an international panel of experts in a consensus statement. https://www.sciencedaily.com/releases/2015/11/151116212643.htm...read more
+No child or young athlete should be subjected to genetic testing to spot sporting talent or boost performance concludes an international panel of experts in a consensus statement.read more

-Some health experts predict that the next big advance in helping overweight people achieve a healthier weight will be to use an individual’s genetic data to customize diets and physical activity plans, an approach known as ‘precision weight loss.”...read more
+Some health experts predict that the next significant advance in helping overweight people achieve a healthier weight will be to use an individual’s genetic data to customize diets and physical activity plans, an approach known as precision weight…read more